19hours/sg-statutes/Acts/Corrosive and Explosive Substances and Offensive Weapons Act.md

 5\.
 Any blade or other instrument attached to or forming part of a bicycle pump, metal-pipe or stick, and concealed therein, which is capable of being used for cutting or stabbing.

 6\.
-Any sword, machete or parang, axe, sickle, bearing scraper, spear, bayonet, iron rod, and the nancha-ku (segments of wood or metal joined by a chain, leather strap or cord).
+Any sword, machete or parang, axe, sickle, bearing scraper, spear, bayonet, iron rod, or nancha-ku (segments of wood or metal joined by a chain, leather strap or cord).

 7. Any knife, sometimes known as a wasp knife, which is capable of injecting a ball of compressed gas that freezes both human and animal tissues and organs surrounding the point of injection.

-[S 378/2009 wef 26/08/2009]

-[S 318/73]
+[S 318/73; S 378/2009]

 ## LEGISLATIVE HISTORY